MacWrite: Development

 When the Mac was first being created, it was clear that users would interact with it differently from other personal computers.
 Typical computers of the era booted into text-only disk operating system or BASIC environments, requiring the users to type in commands.
 Some of these programs may have presented a graphical user interface of their own, but on the Mac, users would instead be expected to stay in the standard GUI both for launching and running programs.
-Having an approachable, consistent GUI was an advantage for the Mac platform, but unlike prior personal computers, the Mac was sold with no programming language built-in.
+Having an approachable, consistent GUI was an advantage of the Mac platform, but unlike prior personal computers, the Mac was sold without a programming language built-in.

-This presented a problem to Apple: the Mac was planned to be launched in 1983, with a new user interface paradigm, but no third-party software would be available for it, nor could users easily write their own.
+This presented a problem for Apple: the Mac was planned to be launched in 1983, with a new user interface paradigm, but no third-party software would be available for it, nor could users easily write their own.
 Users would end up with a computer that did nothing.
 In order to fill this void, several members of the Mac team took it upon themselves to write simple applications to fill these roles until third-party developers published more full-fledged software.
 The result was MacWrite and MacPaint, which shipped free with every Macintosh from 1984 to 1986.

 The MacWrite development team was a company called Encore Systems, founded and led by Randy Wigginton, one of Apple's earliest employees, and included Don Breuner and Ed Ruder (co-founders of Encore Systems and also early Apple employees; Gabreal Franklin later joined Encore Systems as President.)
 Wigginton, who had left Apple in 1981, maintained a relationship with many Apple employees, many of whom were on the Macintosh development team.
 He agreed to lead the MacWrite development team on a semi-official basis.
 Before it was released, MacWrite was known as "Macintosh WP" (Word Processor) and "MacAuthor".
-Allegedly, Steve Jobs was not convinced of his team's abilities, and secretly commissioned another project just to be sure; its development was eventually released as WriteNow.
+Allegedly, Steve Jobs was not convinced of his team's abilities, and secretly commissioned another project just to be sure; this product was eventually released as WriteNow.